jadentheprogrammer06/custom-autoinstall-linux/README.md

 An even cooler feature: It may be used by gamers such as myself who want to quickly install emulators and games without any hassle or friction.
 I plan on including all gaming software you are likely to need or to use on a linux system.

+*Warning: This script still needs to be tested farther.
+Some farther configuration needs to be done in order for certain programs to install properly.*
 **MORE FACTS**
 * *People are free to download this and modify it to suit their needs.*
 * Programs are installed based on stable builds and the recommended sources/repositories.
 I used the Snap Store for some software since it has newer versions, for example.*